-RBC may, directly or indirectly, provide seed capital from time to time in the Fund that RBC GAM launches (seed capital is the initial capital provided to form a fund and allow it to pursue its investment strategies).
-The decision of when and how to redeem RBC seed capital from the Fund could be perceived as a conflict if a) RBC's economic or other reasons to redeem seed capital are put ahead of the interests of the Fund and its unitholders, b) it influences the investment strategy and performance expectations of the Fund, and/or c) redemptions may have an adverse impact on the Fund or its other unitholders.
+RBC GAM, Royal Bank or an affiliate may, directly or indirectly, provide seed capital from time to time in the Fund that RBC GAM launches (seed capital is the initial capital provided to form a fund and allow it to pursue its investment strategies).
+The decision of when and how to redeem such seed capital from the Fund could be perceived as a conflict if (a) the economic or other reasons to redeem seed capital are put ahead of the interests of the Fund and its unitholders, (b) it influences the investment strategy and performance expectations of the Fund, and/or (c) redemptions may have an adverse impact on the Fund or its other unitholders.
 In order to control for this conflict there are control procedures to monitor large holdings and large transactions in the Fund, including seed capital redemptions, with a view to managing the timing of trading activity that could negatively impact other security holders of the Fund.